Fix: Windows Server not showing up in Network in File Explorer

 - Select the Apply option, and click the OK button to close the window.

-If turning FDResPub on doesn’t do the trick, there might be other services users also need to switch on.
+If turning FDResPub on doesn’t do the trick, other services users might need to switch on.
 So, check if the DNS Client, SSDP Discovery, and UPnP Device Host services are turned off.

 Repeat the steps outlined for FDResPub for those services by double-clicking them, selecting the Automatic Startup type option, and clicking Start for each.